 It is typically 10 to 15 m (30 to 50) tall, usually with a single trunk, though is occasionally multi-trunked, and develops a moderately branched crown of variable shape, from narrow to round or wide-spreading, depending on the growing conditions.
 The bark smooth and yellowish when young becoming dark grey, cracked and flaking off in patches on older trees.

-While the new leaves are emerging the tree bursts into bloom, producing masses of bright yellow flowers held in long, hanging clusters.
-They are followed by thin, round cigar-shaped seedpods up to 70 cm (2.3 ft) long.
-Near black when ripe, they persist unopened on the tree for months.
+Around the same time as the new leaves emerge, the tree bursts into bloom, producing masses of bright yellow flowers held in long, pendant clusters.
+These are followed by thin, cigar-shaped seedpods up to 70 cm (2.3 ft) long.
+Green when young, they become near black when mature and persist unopened on the tree for months.

 The fresh-cut leaves are palatable to livestock and nutritious, with a dry weight protein content of around 17%.

 The bark is a source of tanning in India traded under the name 'Sumari'.

 The seedpods and pulp contain Anthraquinone, a stimulant laxative compound known to increase intestinal motility and intestinal secretion.
 In parts of its native range, the pulp, which is sticky and slightly sweet, is dried and used to relieve constipation.
 The stripped bark is used in medicinal preparations to act as a purgative.

 Grows and flowers reliably in sub-humid to moderately humid subtropical and tropical lowland to mid-elevation climates, generally in areas with annual lows of 13 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 700 to 3500 mm and a dry season of 8 months or less.

 New plants are usually grown from seed which remain viable for months when dried and stored under cool, dry, airtight conditions.
 Germination is improved by soaking the seed in pre-boiled, hot water for five minutes prior to planting.